Pregnancy after 30, 35 and 40 years of age

 After the age of 30

-there is an increased risk of miscarriage, preterm birth and pregnancy-related complications such as gestational diabetes, pregnancy-induced hypertension and pre-eclampsia.
-Older women are also statistically more likely to have thyroid function problems and uterine myomas.
+there is an increased risk miscarriages, preterm birth and the occurrence of pregnancy-related complications such as gestational diabetes, pregnancy-induced hypertension and pre-eclampsia.
+Older women are also statistically more likely to have problems with thyroid function and myomas of the uterus.

 For older mothers, also typical pregnancy complaints are nausea, vomiting, fatigue, mood swings, which can be more discomforting.